-Click on "Parent Portal".
+Parents can access the "Parent Portal" by the same page, by clicking on "Parental Portal".
 Parents will require a parent portal username and password to login which is issued by the school.

-Parents will be given access to the Sentral Parent Portal where you will be able to see your child's timetable, daily attendance records, reports and daily notices.
+Parents will be given access to the Sentral Parent Portal and you will be able to see your child's timetable, daily attendance records, reports and daily notices.
 You will be sent an email that explains how to log on to the "Parent Portal" and it is essential that you keep a copy of your username and password as this will remain the same for the entire time your child is at school.